Abstract independence relations in neostability theory: Introduction

-In \S8, we consider weak versions of the Independence Theorem.
-We show that a general version of the ``weak independence theorem'' appearing in \cite{kaplan2020kim} and \cite{mutchnik2022nsop} follows from the assumption of witnessing.
-We then prove the following partial converse: \begin{theorem}[ {\thref{wit-and-guwp}}] Let $\ind^1 \implies \ind^2$ be independence relations satisfying full existence such that $\ind^1$ also satisfies monotonicity and left and right extension.
-Suppose that $\ind^2$-Conant-independence satisfies the weak independence theorem over models with respect to $\ind^2$.
-Then $\ind^1$ satisfies GUWP w.r.t. $\ind^2$. \end{theorem} This result allows us to show, in a purely semantic fashion, that if Conant-independence satisfies the independence theorem over models, then $T$ is $\NSOP_1$ (\thref{conant-independence-satisfying-wit-implies-nsop1}).
+In \S\ref{sec:independence-thm}, we consider relative versions of the Independence Theorem.
+We show that a general version of the ``weak independence theorem'' appearing in \cite{kaplan2020kim} and \cite{mutchnik2025nsop} follows from the assumption of witnessing and another property which we call ``weak transitivity'' (\thref{wit}).
+We also show that a slight strengthening of these axioms provides a new sufficient condition for $\NSOP_1$ theories (\thref{subclass-of-nsop1-characterisation}).
+We then prove the following partial converse to the weak independence theorem: \begin{restate}{wit-and-guwp} Let $\ind^1 \implies \ind^2$ be independence relations satisfying full existence and monotonicity such that $\ind^1$ also satisfies left and right extension.
+If $\ind^2$-Conant-independence satisfies the $\ind^2$-independence theorem over models, then $\ind^1$ satisfies GUWP w.r.t. $\ind^2$. \end{restate} This result allows us to show, in a purely semantic fashion, that if Conant-independence satisfies the independence theorem over models, then $T$ is $\NSOP_1$ (\thref{conant-independence-satisfying-wit-implies-nsop1}).
 This proof thus avoids the tree construction from \cite[Proposition 5.2]{chernikov2016model}.

-Finally, in \S9, we prove a technical result that allows us to prove a dichotomy between $\NSOP_1$ and $\BTP$ for the class of theories with an independence relation $\ind$ satisfying full existence, monotonicity, and either stationarity or quasi-strong finite character, and such that $\iind$ satisfies GUWP w.r.t. $\ind$.
+Finally, in \S\ref{sec:dichotomies}, we prove a technical result that allows us to prove a dichotomy between $\NSOP_1$ and $\BTP$ for the class of theories with an independence relation $\ind$ satisfying full existence, monotonicity, and quasi-strong finite character, and such that $\iind$ satisfies GUWP w.r.t. $\ind$ (\thref{nsop1-or-btp-dichotomy}).
 In particular, this shows that most known strictly $\NSOP_4$ examples have $\BTP$.